kernelmachine/demix-data/README.md

 Then split into files using a process similar to `domains/realnews/split_realnews.py`.

-## Build metadata.jsonl
+## Build metadata/filenames.txt

-To make data loading faster, we first gather a list of filenames in a separate file `${DOMAIN}/metadata.jsonl`.
+To make data loading faster, we first gather a list of filenames in a separate file `${DOMAIN}/metadata/filenames.txt`.
 To build this file, use `domain_loader/build_filenames.py`.

 ```bash
 python domain_loader/build_filenames.py --domains med